 The children start off with an 12″ x 18″ light blue colored paper.
 If you don’t have lengthy art classes, I suggest you trim the paper to a 10″ x 15″ size.
 A bit more manageable for artists who need longer to color their work.

-I instruct the kids to draw the vase first (sides and bottoms only) then the centers of the flowers.
+Draw the vase first (sides and bottoms only) then draw the centers of the flowers.
 Some centers are round, some are oval, some are little balls.
 The petals, leaves and stems come next.
 Last is the table line.

 Using a variety of oil pastels (I don’t limit them to the colors Van Gogh uses) the kids color away.
 This takes time and I keep encouraging the kids to color all the blue paper away.
 This takes some prodding for some kids who want to finis fast, but this lesson really looks wonderful when the kids put in the effort.

 The last stage 9and some of my students take a while before reaching this stage ) is to add a black line around every petal, leaf, flower center, and vase.
 Worth it, I think!

 Using Tempera Paint

 Another perennial favorite…what student can go through elementary school without completing his own version of Van Gogh’s Sunflowers?
 While I usually do a collection of Sunflowers in oil pastel, I decided to try out a tempera paint version instead.

 Using an oil pastel, students drew a vase, table line and the flower centers.
 I demonstrated this step first and gave all sorts of examples to encourage students to create a vase and flowers unique to them.